Saturday, 16 December 2006

 It looks like I'm just about up for a new car.
 The 280E is beginning to blow smoke and, I reckon, she's lost a bit of power.

-Not the 280E... or Fiona, as Mat called her, because of her metallic gold paint work and white lambs-wool interior.
-Mat said she was a girl's car; she looked like a middle-aged Brighton woman, bravely hanging onto her youth with too much jewellery and too much fake tan.
+Not the 280E... or Fiona, as Matt called her, because of her metallic gold paint work and white lambs-wool seat cover interior.
+Matt said she was a girl's car; she looks like a middle-aged Brighton woman, bravely hanging onto her youth with too much jewellery and far too much fake tan.

-Mat, said I got away with it because of my dark, wavy hair.
+Matt, said I got away with it because of my dark, wavy hair.
 Whatever that meant?
 Something about me loving the beach.
 Ex-non-surfie, to be truthful.
 Hardly, I never tried surfing.
 I just liked the flat, tranquil beach, early in the morning, watching for the waves.
 It used to clear my head, sort of put stuff in perspective.
 It was the one place I used to let go of all my fear.
-I've just got the hair, had the hair, that's what Mat meant.
+I've just got the hair, had the hair (it's now short so the 'waves' have gone), that's what Matt meant.

 My mates have often said the car is a girl's car.